PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 ## Built-in Handlers

-This implementation provides a set of built-in handlers, that are usefull for the most commom scenarios.
+This implementation provides a set of built-in handlers, that are usefull for the most common scenarios.

 #### DefaultHandler